sohailokzz/animations_in_flutter/README.md

 ## Tween Colors Animation
 This is fourth example of animation in Flutter with TweenAnimatedBuilder, CustomClipper and ClipPath so with that we learn Tween Colors Animation in Flutter.

+## Chained Animation
+This is fifth example of animation in Flutter with Curves and Clippers, CustomClipper,ClipPath and Curves so with that we learn Chained Animation in Flutter.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)